cajuncoding/GraphQL.RepoDB/README.md

 ## Overview
 *(Unofficial) HotChocolate v11 Extension Pack for working with Micro-ORM(s) and encapsulated data access (instead of IQueryable).*

+This library greatly simplifies working with HotChocolate to **_pre-processes_** data for selecting/projecting, sorting, filtering, etc. before returning the data to HotChocolate from the resolver; this is in contrast to the often documented deferred execution via IQueryable whereby control over the execution is delegated to the HotChocolate (& EntityFramework) internals.

+In addition, for RepoDb specifically, a full implementation is provided along with additional RepoDb extension methods for efficient/easy Cursor Pagination is provided built on top of the GraphQL.PreProcessingExtensions.

 *Note: Updated Repo & Package names to eliminate conflicts with the core HotChocolate packages.*

 ### *GraphQL.PreprocessingExtensions*
 A set of extensions for working with HotChocolate GraphQL and Database access with micro-orms such as RepoDb (or Dapper).
+Micro ORMs normally require (and encourage) encapsulated data access that **_pre-processes_** the results prior to returning results from the resolvers to HotChocolate.

+This is in contrast to how many existing tutorials illustrate deferred execution of database queries via IQueryable .
+Because IQueryable is pretty much only supported by Entity Framework, it may be incongruent with existing tech-stacks and/or be much to large (bloated) of a dependency -- in addition to removing control over the SQL queries.

+In these cases, and in other cases where existing repository/service layer code already exists, the data is 'pre-processed', and is already filtered, sorted, paginated, etc. before being returned from the GraphQL resolvers.

 This extension pack provides access to key elements such as Selections/Projections, Sort arguments, & Paging arguments in a significantly simplified facade so this logic can be leveraged in the Serivces/Repositories that encapsulate all data access (without dependency on IQueryable and execution outside of the devs control).

 #### Nuget Package (>=.netcoreapp3.0)
 To use this in your project, add the [GraphQL.PreprocessingExtensions](https://www.nuget.org/packages/GraphQL.PreProcessingExtensions/)
 NuGet package to your project and wire up your Starup  middleware and inject / instantiate params in your resolvers as outlined below...

 ### *GraphQL.RepoDb.SqlServer*
 A set of extensions for working with HotChocolate GraphQL and RepoDb as the data access micro-orm without dependency on IQueryable.
 This enables fully encapsulated control over SQL queries in every way within a Service or Repository layer of your application.

 This extension pack provides a significantly simplified facade to access critial elements such as Selections/Projections, Sort arguments, & Paging arguments with support for mapping them to Models using built in RepoDb functionality.
 It also leverages RepoDb to provide a generic, Relay spec compatible, cursor pagination/slice query api for Sql Server.

+#### Nuget Package (>=.netcoreapp3.0)
+To use this in your project, add the [GraphQL.RepDb.SqlServer](https://www.nuget.org/packages/GraphQL.RepoDb.SqlServer/) NuGet package to your project and wire up your Starup  middleware and inject / instantiate params in your resolvers as outlined below...

 ## Work in Progress...